 Can I play Wild Rift on a PC emulator?

 Yes, you can technically play Wild Rift on a PC with the use of an emulator.
 However, Riot Games hasn’t decided how to approach the issue.
-For now you won’t be banned (unless you’re cheating), but in the future the company may change its policy.
+For now, Riot won’t ban you (unless you’re cheating).
+In the future, the company may change its policy.

 That said, playing on a PC won’t give you much of an edge.
 Because of the two-stick control scheme, a mouse-and-keyboard may actually be a hindrance.

 That’s it for everything you need to know about Riot Games’ first mobile game!
 Are you excited to hop onto the Wild Rift?
 Let us know in the comments below!